-- Transparent firewall mode-A transparent firewall is a Layer 2 firewall that acts like a "bump in the wire," or a "stealth firewall," and is not seen as a router hop to connected devices. - 1 Bridge Virtual Interface-All member interfaces are in the same network (IP address not pre-configured; you must set to match your network): GigabitEthernet 1/1 (outside1), GigabitEthernet 1/2 (inside1), GigabitEthernet 1/3 (outside2), GigabitEthernet 1/4 (inside2) - All inside and outside interfaces can communicate with each other. - Management 1/1 interface-192.168.1.1/24 for ASDM access. - DHCP for clients on management. - ASDM access-Management hosts allowed. - Hardware bypass is enabled for the following interface pairs: GigabitEthernet 1/1 & 1/2; GigabitEthernet 1/3 & 1/4
+• Transparent firewall mode-A transparent firewall is a Layer 2 firewall that acts like a "bump in the wire," or a "stealth firewall," and is not seen as a router hop to connected devices.

+- 1 Bridge Virtual Interface-All member interfaces are in the same network (IP address not pre-configured; you must set to match your network): GigabitEthernet 1/1 (outside1), GigabitEthernet 1/2 (inside1), GigabitEthernet 1/3 (outside2), GigabitEthernet 1/4 (inside2) - All inside and outside interfaces can communicate with each other. - Management 1/1 interface-192.168.1.1/24 for ASDM access. - DHCP for clients on management. - ASDM access-Management hosts allowed. - Hardware bypass is enabled for the following interface pairs: GigabitEthernet 1/1 & 1/2; GigabitEthernet 1/3 & 1/4

-When the ISA 3000 loses power and goes into hardware bypass mode, only the above interface pairs can communicate; inside1 and inside2, and outside1 and outside2 can no longer communicate.
+- Note When the ISA 3000 loses power and goes into hardware bypass mode, only the above interface pairs can communicate; inside1 and inside2, and outside1 and outside2 can no longer communicate.
 Any existing connections between these interfaces will be lost.
-When the power comes back on, there is a brief connection interruption as the ASA takes over the flows.

-- ASA FirePOWER module-All traffic is sent to the module in Inline Tap Monitor-Only Mode.
-This mode sends a duplicate stream of traffic to the ASA Firepower module for monitoring purposes only. - Precision Time Protocol-PTP traffic is not sent to the FirePOWER module.
+When the power comes back on, there is a brief connection interruption as the ASA takes over the flows. - ASA FirePOWER module-All traffic is sent to the module in Inline Tap Monitor-Only Mode.
+This mode sends a duplicate stream of traffic to the ASA Firepower module for monitoring purposes only.